n-fasano/Jay-Framework/README.md

 Tue, 31th of December, 2019:
   - ORM can now hydrate objects !
-  - The "maker" is now fully functionnal for basic class creation and update.
+  - The "writer" is now fully functionnal for basic class creation and update.
+Still no relation handling.
   - Created the SQLDatabase, SQLTable and SQLColumn object classes